-The patient, a young man, named P. Kelley, aged about twenty. was admitted in Richmond Hospital on the 26th of August, 1838.
-On admission, his face presented that peculiar aspect which is so state. characteristic of glanders; the left half was very much swollen, tense, and shining. the redness fading away gradually, and becoming lost in the surrounding integu-

-Both eyes, but particularly the left eye, were closed from inflammation and cedema of the lids.
-The left ear was swollen, of a dark red or livid color, and the patient was quite deaf on that side.
-The glands of the left side of the jaw and face were much enlarged and indurated; and he complained of a feelling of numbness in the whole of that side of the head and face.
+Kelley, aged about twenty. was admitted of the larynx, and also on the posterior in Richmond Hospital on the 26th of August, 1838.
+On admission, his face presented that peculiar aspect which is so state. characteristic of glanders; the left half was very much swollen, tense, and shining. the redness fading away gradually, and becoming lost in the surrounding integu- Both eyes, but particularly the left the patient was quite deaf on that side.
+The glands of the left side of the jaw numbness in the whole of that side of the head and face.
 About an inch and a half in front of the ear there was a large flaccid vesicle.
 There were also two pustules on the face, one of which had burst and was sloughing.
 On various parts of the body there were numerous pustules in different states, from the first to the more advanced stages.
 In the first stage, the skin in the situation where the vesicle afterwards appeared was of a peculiar pale, whitish appearance.
 In the next stage the vesicle appeared, not however exactly in the centre of the pale spot, but rather on one side of it.
 In a more advanced stage it became sero-purulent, then pustular, and. some time afterwards, the pustules began to shrink and become depressed in the centre.
 The mucous membrane of the mouth was inflamed and covered with a viscid adhesive mucus.
-The Schneiderian membrane was also inflamed; but there was no discharge of purulent matter from it.
+The Schneiderian membrane was also inflamed; but from it. raving,-his bowels rather free-his urine of it, had occurred a short time ago at high-colored.